Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Key Points

-The exact method for certificate renewal will vary depending on the provider you have and the operating system you are using.
+The exact method for generating certificate renewal requests will vary depending on the provider you have and the operating system you are using.
 Generally, it can be summarized in four steps:

 1. Generate a new CSR (Certificate Service Request)